NazarChaban/Progect1_Advanced_CLI-assistant/README.md

 Once Python is installed, clone this repository to your local machine.

 ## Usage
+### Poetry venv
 For better experience use `poetry` library.
-Install to global environment by command
+Install to global environment by command:
 ```sh
 pip install poetry
 ```